'Those guys were hungry': Offensive line shows glimpse of future for Nebraska's offense

 Added coach Scott Frost: “I have to watch the tape, but I feel like they probably played their best game tonight.
 That’s an encouraging thing.”

-Nebraska could return its entire line next season if senior right guard and two-time captain Matt Farniok elects to run it back again.
-But even if he doesn’t, the group will push ahead in 2021 with a third-year starting center in Cam Jurgens, a promising left guard in Ethan Piper and two of NU’s most prized recruits under Frost in Turner Corcoran (left tackle) and Bryce Benhart (right tackle).
+Nebraska could return almost its entire line if senior right guard and two-time captain Matt Farniok elects to come back.
+Even if he doesn’t, the group will push ahead with a third-year starting center in Cam Jurgens, a promising left guard in Ethan Piper and two of NU’s most prized recruits under Frost in Turner Corcoran (left tackle) and Bryce Benhart (right tackle).

-Corcoran, a true freshman, made his first career start Friday after 40-game starter Brenden Jaimes announced he was opting out to pursue the NFL draft.
-The 6-foot-6, 300-pounder more than held up in extended duty, landing a pancake or two and generally following the standard of a good referee or long snapper in that his name rarely came up during the broadcast.
+Corcoran, a true freshman, made his first start Friday after 40-game starter Brenden Jaimes announced he was opting out to pursue the NFL draft.
+The 6-foot-6, 300-pounder more than held up, landing a pancake or two and generally following the standard of a good referee or long snapper in that his name rarely came up during the broadcast.

 Though Nebraska often ran to the right, it went Corcoran’s way on the key fourth-and-2 near midfield with 2:22 left and the Huskers holding a seven-point lead.
 With tight end Austin Allen also lined up on that side, Martinez busted around the end for 11 yards to all but clinch the game.